 Surgeon charged with child sex abuse suspected for years

 Northern California prosecutors say a brain surgeon charged with sexually abusing children had been suspected of molesting youngsters for years and sought to impregnate women to create more victims.
-Northern California prosecutors say a brain surgeon charged with sexually abusing children had been suspected of molesting youngsters for years and sought to impregnate women to create more victims.
+The Santa Cruz district attorney's office made those allegations in court papers filed Friday arguing against bail.

 Add your comments below